-Both kings of Israel were human vessels, whom God would use to forward His eternal plans and purposes for the human race – and both men are also seen as a type of the Lord Jesus Christ, in a particular role that they were called upon to play.
+Both kings of Israel were human vessels whom God would use to forward His eternal plans and purposes for the human race – and both men are also seen as a type of the Lord Jesus Christ, in the particular role that they were called upon to play.

-Father, we bow in reverence before You, and praise You in hushed whispers, because You have stooped down to the children of men and lifted us up and seated us together with Christ, in heavenly places.
-We are not worthy to gather the crumbs under Your table for You are great and Your glory reaches into the extremity of the universe, and yet in love You sought us and made us accepted in the Beloved.
-Thank You Father, in Jesus' name.
-AMEN.
+Father, I bow in reverence before You and praise You in hushed whispers because You have stooped down to the children of men, lifted us up, and seated us, together with Christ, in heavenly places.
+I am not worthy to gather the crumbs under Your table for You are great and Your glory reaches into the extremity of the universe, and yet in love You sought me and made me accepted in the Beloved.
+Thank You, Father, in Jesus' name, AMEN.